Sakshimistic/Log-Classification-System-Using-NLP-LLM-and-Regex/README.md

 ## Setup Instructions

 0. **Create and Activate a Virtual Environment (Python 3.11.6)**:
+   TIP: Check 'module_version_used.txt' for the versions I used.

    ```bash
       # Create virtual environment
       python -m venv .venv